National Foreign Language Resource Center (NFLRC)

 Charlene Sato Center for Pidgin, Creole and Dialect Studies (Sato Center)

 The Sato Center was established in January 2002.
 Its aim is to conduct research on pidgin and creole languages as well as stigmatized dialects, with a focus on research that can benefit speakers of such varieties.
-Co-directed by Dr. Christina Higgins of SLS and Dr. Katie Drager of Linguistics, and with Outreach Cooperator Dr. Kent Sakoda, the Sato Center welcomes local students, faculty, community members, and visiting researchers to use the resources available at the Center, located at TP 101 (temporary portables) behind the Center for Korean Studies.
-Resources for students can be found at this link: http://www.hawaii.edu/satocenter/?page_id=138
+Directed by Dr. Christina Higgins of SLS, and with Community Liaison Kent Sakoda, the Sato Center welcomes local students, faculty, community members, and visiting researchers to use the resources available at the Center, located at TP 101 (temporary portables) behind the Center for Korean Studies.